Preconditioning without a preconditioner: faster ridge-regression and Gaussian sampling with randomized block Krylov subspace methods: Introduction

 \subsection{Computational assumptions}

 Throughout this paper, we assume $\vec{A}$ is accessed only through matrix-vector products $\vec{x} \mapsto \vec{A}\vec{x}$ or block matrix-vector products $[\vec{x}_1~\cdots~\vec{x}_m]\mapsto [\vec{A}\vec{x}_1~\cdots~\vec{A}\vec{x}_m]$.
-While one can simulate a block matrix-vector product using $m$ matrix-vector products, in many settings (see e.g. \cref{fig:intro_fig}) the cost of block products is often nearly independent of the block size $m$ (so long as $m$ is not too large).
+While one can simulate a block matrix-vector product using $m$ matrix-vector products, in many settings the cost of block products is often nearly independent of the block size $m$ (so long as $m$ is not too large).
+For example, this can be the case when $\vec{A}$ is so large that it must be loaded in chunks from slow memory (as in \cref{fig:intro_fig}), where $\vec{A}$ is the Hessian of a large neural-network and matrix-vector products are performed using ``Pearlmutter's trick'' \cite{pearlmutter_94}, or where $\vec{A}$ corresponds to the solution operator of an integral equation and is applied via a solver fast direct solver \cite{martinsson_oneil_25}.
 Allowing for more efficient data-access is widely understood as one of the major benefits of many randomized linear algebra algorithms \cite{martinsson_tropp_20,tropp_webber_23}.

 The algorithms we propose in this paper are designed to economize the number of times $\vec{A}$ is loaded into memory (henceforth referred to as matrix-loads), and not other costs such as matrix-vector products, floating point operations, or storage.
 In settings where matrix-loads are not the dominant cost, the proposed algorithms may not yield significant advantages.
 The costs of the algorithm from this paper are discussed more in \cref{sec:runtime}, and we explore them in the numerical experiments in \cref{sec:numerical}.
 A detailed understanding of tradeoffs in various costs is somewhat beyond the scope of this paper, but is of practical importance.